data2health/Operational-architecture/README.md

 The operational architecture will have an evaluation plan, but this has not yet been developed.

 ## Education
-The operational architecture does not intend to have any educational attributes.
-The Admin core as a whole will be responsible for educational engagement.
+The operational architecture per se does not intend to have any educational attributes.
+The Admin core as a whole will be responsible for educational engagement as it cross-cuts several projects in different ways.

 ## Get involved

-The operational architecture does not intend to have any engagement.
+The operational architecture does not intend to have any outside engagement.
 The Admin core as a whole will be developing a robust engagement plan.

 ## Working documents

-We don't yet have a google drive, please use Github.
+Documents for this effort primarily reside in Github; however, a google drive folder is [here](https://drive.google.com/drive/u/0/folders/13c-PzAYryBD88caoJsEoY-t_FEsnmT5d).

 ## Slack channel
 Please use the internal operations slack channel.